Tree of life (biblical): Judaism

 According to Jewish mythology, in the Garden of Eden there is a tree of life or the "tree of souls" that blossoms and produces new souls, which fall into the Guf, the Treasury of Souls.
 The Angel Gabriel reaches into the treasury and takes out the first soul that comes into his hand.
-Then Lailah, the Angel of Conception, watches over the embryo until it is born.
+Lailah, the Angel of Conception, watches over the embryo until it is born.

-Jewish Mythology
+Jewish mythology

-The tree of life appears in Asherah iconography, particularly on the Lachish ewer and Pithos A from Kuntillet Ajrud, where it is flanked by ibexes.
-The tree’s design, with buds, flowers, and possibly almond drupes, resembles the menorah, which is thought to represent a stylized almond tree in Exodus 25:31-36 This suggests a continuation of Asherah’s cultic representation in the temple.
+The tree of life appears in Judahite pillar figurines of Asherah iconography, particularly on the Lachish ewer and Pithos A from Kuntillet Ajrud, where it is flanked by ibexes.
+The tree's design, with buds, flowers, and possibly almond drupes, resembles the menorah, which is thought to represent a stylized almond tree in Exodus 25:31-36 This suggests a continuation of Asherah's cultic representation in the temple.
 Scholars have explored these connections, noting parallels between sacred trees, Asherah, and the menorah.

 Kabbalah

 The tree of life is represented in several examples of sacred geometry and is central in particular to the Kabbalah, where it is represented as a diagram of ten nodes called sefirot (singular sefirah), or the ten emanations or attributes of God.
 It portrays how God, the Creator, demonstrates his creative energy throughout the universe, via angels and then to humans.
 Each of the tree's branches (sefirot) represents a different category of creative force that is overseen by a different Archangel.
 Believers claim that by focusing on the various energies one by one, people can develop a closer spiritual union with God.
 Kabbalah is an esoteric method, discipline and school of thought in Jewish mysticism.